International Clinical Trials Day

 James Lind, a pioneer in naval hygiene, thought he knew how he might be able to treat it – but he needed some proof.
 So, he got together 12 affected men to run his test on, by giving some citrus fruits and some not.
 This was the first clinical test.

-Clinical trails are some of the most effective ways of finding out what treatments can help to cure certain illnesses or help to improve certain functions of the body.
+Clinical trials are some of the most effective ways of finding out what treatments can help to cure certain illnesses or help to improve certain functions of the body.

-You can increase awareness online and at work by downloading the posters, selfie signs and all sorts from the official Clinical Trails Day website.
+You can increase awareness online and at work by downloading the posters, selfie signs and all sorts from the official Clinical Trials Day website.